-The FDCPA requires three disclosures be provided to consumers in writing: (1) debt validation notice; (2) original creditor disclosure; and (3) validation-information disclosure for disputed debts.
+The FDCPA requires three disclosures be provided to consumers in writing: (1) debt validation notice; (2) original creditor disclosure; and (3) validationinformation disclosure for disputed debts.
 The Rule permits all three required written disclosures to be sent to consumers electronically.
-It details two different electronic delivery approaches: (1) E-Sign Act Approach; and (2) Alternative Approach.
+It details three different electronic delivery approaches: (1) E-Sign Act Approach; (2) Alternative Approach; and (3) Validation Notice Approach (applicable only to the debt validation notice).